 Program Policies and FAQs

 We have a generosity policy to make our offerings available to all who wish to participate.
-If the program price is an obstacle for you, please choose the “reduced price” — or if that is also an obstacle, please decide what works for you and offer whatever you can (to arrange for this, please contact Sydney at firstname.lastname@example.org).
+If the program price is an obstacle for you, please consider what works for you, and offer as much of the program fee as you can.
 For those who can offer more than the program price, we have a “patron price”.
 Your generosity in offering the patron price helps cover the costs for others who are not able to pay the full price.

 Cancellations and Refunds